 Modelling approach

-Metzler et al., (2018) developed an innovative mathematical framework to estimate mean ages and mean transit time for compartmental systems.
+Metzler et al., (2018) developed an innovative mathematical framework to estimate age and transit time distributions for compartmental systems.
 This framework has been used in several studies to estimate differences in the age composition of NSC in trees with different storage strategies or growing under different environmental conditions (16, 28, 29).
 One way to explain carbon allocation is by dividing NSC into several compartments in trees.
 Carbon enters the system as sugars fixed from photosynthesis, and it is distributed to compartments such as leaves, stems, and roots.
 In each organ, it may be allocated to NSC reserves, respiration, biomass, reproduction, defense compounds, or exudates.
 We use this conceptual compartmentalization of NSC allocation to estimate NSC mean ages and transit times for each defined compartment and the whole tree using the framework proposed by Metzler et al., (2018).

 As an example, to estimate the NSC mean age and transit time of mature trees with different allocation strategies and under stress, we used the NSC compartmental model adapted from Herrera-Ramírez et al (2020) and Klein and Hoch (2015) (Fig. 2).
 This model considers leaves, stems and roots as organ compartments and, in each, two NSC compartments: stored NSC (slow cycled) and active NSC (fast cycled) (Table 1).
 For simplicity, only allocation to growth and respiration was considered as the outflux of carbon from each organ (Fig. 2).
 With these models we explored the differences in the metabolic safety margin of trees with varying storage strategies and NSC turnover times, and described their response to stressful conditions such as starvation or reduced photosynthesis.